 We will only collect and use your personal data when the law allows us to.
 We need to process data prior to entering into an Employment Agreement with you.
 In some cases, we need to process data to ensure that we are complying with legal obligations.
 For example, it may be necessary for us to check the applicant’s eligibility to work in Malta before employment starts if the applicant is from a non-EU/EEA country.

 The HR Department has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
-Our legitimate interests include: pursuing our business by employing employees; managing the recruitment process; conducting due diligence on prospective staff and performing effective internal administration.
+Our legitimate interests include: pursuing our business by employing employees; managing the recruitment process; and conducting due diligence on prospective staff and performing effective internal administration.
 Processing data from job applicants allows us to manage the recruitment process, assess and confirm a candidate’s suitability for employment and decide to whom to offer a job.
 We may also need to process data from job applicants to respond to and defend against legal claims.

-Special Categories of Data
+SECTION 6 – Special Categories Of Data

 We take the security of your data very seriously.
 The company has put in place internal policies and controls to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.